marklescroart/bvp/README.md

 4) Set settings in <your_bvp_path>/Settings/Settings.json

-== At this point, BVP will* be functional, but you won't
+== At this point, BVP will* be functional, but you won't be able to use any of the database functions in it.
+So we will set up the database server. ==

 5) Install mongodb server.
 	See http://docs.mongodb.org/manual/installation/